Yearly Data Reports

-The College only has access to de-identified, aggregate AIMS data for the purposes of reviewing medication event trends and supporting shared learning and system-based improvements across the province.
-The College does not validate or independently verify information reported through the program, nor does it have access to details connecting reported events to individual pharmacy professionals or pharmacies.
+The College only had access to de-identified, aggregate AIMS data for the purposes of reviewing medication event trends and supporting shared learning and system-based improvements across the province.
+The College did not validate or independently verify information reported through the program, nor does it have access to details connecting reported events to individual pharmacy professionals or pharmacies.
 Anonymous reporting is crucial to creating a safety culture.

 Events Recorded